top of page

 The Grand Theatre Sticks it to The Man with School of Rock

 by Mike McKeon “Stick it to the man” has been melodically playing through my mind all weekend, in both the literal and metaphorical meanings, as this show hilariously drives that theme home.
 On Thursday evening I had the pleasure of viewing The Grand Theatre: Home of The Road Company’s musical production of School of Rock directed by Maria Panvini and musical direction by Ruslan Odintsov.
-When I hear a theatre is producing School of Rock I can’t help but immediately thin
+When I hear a theatre is producing School of Rock I can’t help but immediately think o

 Oct 19, 20255 min read